drakkan/sftpgo/docs/full-configuration.md

     - `url`, string, optional.
 If not empty, the header will be added only if the request URL starts with the one specified here
 - **kms**, configuration for the Key Management Service, more details can be found [here](./kms.md)
   - `secrets`
     - `url`, string.
 Defines the URI to the KMS service.
-Default empty.
+Default: empty.
     - `master_key`, string.
 Defines the master encryption key as string.
 If not empty, it takes precedence over `master_key_path`.
-Default empty.
+Default: empty.
     - `master_key_path, string.
 Defines the absolute path to a file containing the master encryption key.
-Default empty.
+Default: empty.
 - **mfa**, multi-factor authentication settings
   - `totp`, list of struct that define settings for time-based one time passwords (RFC 6238).
 Each struct has the following fields:
     - `name`, string.
 Unique configuration name.
 This name should not be changed if there are users or admins using the configuration.
 The name is not exposed to the authentication apps.
 Default: `Default`.